-If you have been abused or neglected at Atrium Health Care Center, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at Atrium Health Care Center, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 Atrium Health Care Center is an Illinois nursing home.
 Atrium Health Care Center is licensed to Atrium Health Care Center Ltd. Atrium Health Care Center is located at 1425 West Estes Avenue, Chicago, IL 60626 with telephone number 773-973-4780.
 Atrium Health Care Center has 160 beds and 96 staff members.
 The Illinois Nursing Home Care Act governs Atrium Health Care Center.

 Atrium Health Care Center’s Address, Phone Number, and Contact Information

 1425 West Estes Avenue

 Chicago, IL 60626

 Atrium Health Care Center is a large 160-bed nursing home.
 Atrium Health Care Center is also a for-profit corporation.
 Atrium Health Care Center participates in Medicare and Medicaid.
 Atrium Health Care Center is not in a Continuing Care Retirement Community (“CCRC”).
 A CCRC offers multiple housing options and levels of care.
 Typically, a CCRC offers the most service-intensive options for residents.
 At a CCRC, residents may freely move from one level of care to another.
 Atrium Health Care Center is also not in a hospital.
 Some residents require more intensive care that can only be provided at a hospital.
 Because Atrium Health Care Center is not located at a hospital, residents cannot be easily and quickly transferred to an acute care setting, if necessary.